sa7mon/sa7mon.github.io/danthesalmon.com/content/tumblr-spam.md

 * Non-spam blogs: `4,449,854`
 * Spam blogs: `197,413`

-And here are the criteria that were hit:
+and here are the criteria that were hit:

 * bitly or jmp publisher: `29,488`
 * bitly or jmp source: `118,694`